The Succubus (1)

 “I don’t know.
 They didn’t go into detail.
 They want to see you tomorrow.
 I already called your boss and explained.
 You know Stacy hears everything first being the dispatcher, so I took the liberty.
 I hope you don’t mind.”
 I do mind.

 “I don’t know what more they could want from me.
-I told them everything,” I continue.
+I told them everything.”
+I drop my silverware onto my plate with too much carelessness and the scraping sound echoes back at me.
 Maple gets practical.

 “Maybe we should get a lawyer, just in case.
-You don’t want them to insinuate anything,” she suggests.
+You don’t want them to insinuate anything.”
+Her doe eyes defy her shrewdness.

 “But I have nothing to hide,” I insist.
 And I don’t.
 But, that’s not good enough for her.

 “That’s exactly why you need a lawyer.
-We can float a few credit card bills for a retainer fee,” Maple states.
-The suggestion is pissing me off even though I know she has my best interest at heart.
+We can float a few credit card bills for a retainer fee.”
+The suggestion pisses me off even though I know she has my best interest at heart.

-“I don’t want to spend money on something I don’t need,” I say grumpily.
-She hits me with more practicality.
+“I don’t want to spend money on something I don’t need.”
+I behave like a grumpy child and excuse myself for it.
+She reaches across the table, places her hand on mine, and hits me with more practicality.

 “I love you, honey, but it’s the police.
 You know they can’t be trusted, especially with a case like this.
 You were there — first.
 You know they’re going to try to tie this on you in a neat little bow for the public.
 Everyone’s scared half to death.”
 She may be right.

 “But if I get a lawyer, won’t that seem suspicious?”
-I ask her.
+We interlock fingers.

 “Fine.
 I’ll call Henry.”